zunzun08/An-Introduction-to-Metropolis-Hastings-Algorithm-and-Overlay/Metropolis Hastings Algorithm.md

 Effectively, we are taking samples from $p(x)$ and concluding that they are in fact coming from $q(x)$.

 ### Mathematical Background:
-Building up to the MH algorithm requires we define a few concepts from Stochastic Processes before we begin analyzing and proving why Metropolis works.
+Before formally defining the Metropolis Hastings,I'd like to recall or introduce a few concepts the reader should be familiar with to understand the proof of the Metropolis-Hastings Algorithm.

 **Monte Carlo**: